pote/disc/README.md

 Whenever Disc detects that Celluloid is available it will use it to  spawn a number of threads equal to the `DISC_CONCURRENCY` environment variable, or 25 by default.

+## License

+The code is released under an MIT license.
+See the [LICENSE](./LICENSE) file for more information.